 The Chief Audit and Control Officer is responsible for the review of the systems of internal control and for giving an opinion on both the corporate and service specific standards in place.
-As reported to the Governance, Audit and Standards Committee on 19 July 2021, he has undertaken such a review and concluded that, in his opinion, "the current internal control environment is satisfactory such as to maintain the adequacy of the governance framework".
+As reported to the Governance, Audit and Standards Committee on 18 July 2022, the Chief Audit and Control Officer has undertaken such a review and concluded that, in his opinion, "the current internal control environment is satisfactory such as to maintain the adequacy of the governance framework".

 The Internal Audit Charter covers all activities of the Council at a level and frequency determined using a risk management methodology.
 The approach is designed to be risk-based so that it can focus resources on the key areas of risk facing the Council.
-The current arrangements include sharing Internal Audit management resources with Erewash Borough Council.